 She blew me and kiss and bounced happily out the exit door.

 I slumped down in my chair a little and waved down the bartender.

 I sat at the bar alone staring at the bottom of my glass that must have seen thousands of mouths with thousands of different stories that ranged from joyous to suicidal.
 Tonight, my story was brought on by unhappiness with a shot of depression and a twist of loneliness.

 “Tough night?”
 A woman asked taking a seat on the bar stool where Sabrina sat prior.
-I didn’t bother to look in her direction, hoping that she would get the hint that I was not in the mood to chit chat.
+I didn’t bother to look in her direction, hoping that she would get the hint that I was not in the mood for chit-chat.

-“The beginning of many more to come”, I chuckled knowing that I wasn’t making any sense to this stranger with my cryptic response.
+“The beginning of much more to come”, I chuckled knowing that I wasn’t making any sense to this stranger with my cryptic response.

 “You look like you need this more than me.
 Just make sure, that you really need it first before you open it.”

 I looked over to see that the woman had disappeared.
 She had vanished just that quickly as if I was sitting here talking to myself.
 On the bar’s counter was a tall fancy bottle, I read the iridescent letters that read, Jinn on the front of it and assumed that it was gin.
 Upon closer inspection, I noticed that the bottled was tightly sealed.
 Who brings a bottle of liquor to a bar?

 I stared at the computer trying to figure out what to write next.
 The words came to me like the silent K in knife.
 The same knife that kept stabbing me in the heart over and over, keeping me from focusing on something other than the fact of me sitting here alone in my apartment, there was the constant reminder of where I was in my life, alone.
 My mind was creatively blank except for the replaying of the event that happened a couple of hours ago.

 “Agh!”
 I growled in frustration.